a10g/qsrv/README.md

 ```
 Point your browser at http://localhost:5000/ for the home page, or append one of the routes below for a fortune.

-*To Do: include some deployment instructions*
+*To Do: include some product deployment instructions*

 # API Usage: